 To accompany the Diwali season, the story of Rama, Sita and Ravana had been preserved over the centuries.
 I had encountered the story in many different ways - as picture books, school plays, temple sermons, and movies.
 I felt happy when King Rama with his monkey friends rescued Queen Sita from the ten-headed demon king Ravana.
 Their return to the kingdom was marked by the lighting of many lights, and as a girl who took in many Disney and Bollywood movies, I longed for the ‘fairytale’.

 As the 80’s turned to the 90’s and my sense of self developed, I began to ask questions of why Hindu families did certain rituals for “Diwali”.
 Often adults would reply with, “It’s to celebrate God”, or “It’s tradition” or “It’s in the book”, I would then ask, “who decided on what was ‘traditional’ and “what’s modern?”, “Are we still doing it right, and how do we know?”, “How have the rituals changed, or should they change?… we change”, and “who wrote the books anyway?”.
 Adults would give many answers based on what they had received from their parenting and education; responses that somehow did not satisfy me.
 Over the years, I unconsciously probed people, social groups, books, and the internet for information.
 I didn’t know at the time, that my search would lead me to someone/something that I still struggle to describe in words sometimes.
-I see that I had kept searching, for what I have now found.

-For this years seasonal festival honouring the redemption of the light, I wish to acknowledge the first light.
-In 2020/2021, as painful as it was to bear his descent from a long time ago, his presence was always of peace and calm.
-Through the chaos around him, and despite the fear in me, he came like a long-lost friend, through still and moving pictures from his lifetime as a human being.
+For this years seasonal festival honouring the redemption of the Light, I wish to acknowledge the first light.
+In 2020/2021, as painful as it was to bear his descent from a long time ago, His presence was always of peace and calm.
+Through the chaos around Him, and despite the fear in me, He came like a long-lost friend, through still and moving pictures from His lifetime as a human being.

 Today I feel deeply grateful to have found my way towards understanding, reverence and humility, towards not only the ancient Indian gods and goddesses, but all forms across the later epochs of time.
 Meeting some them in the context of world evolution beyond my little lifetime, whether through dreams or encounters in my artwork, has been both challenging and rewarding.